 This is to acknowledge the fact that all humans are different in their language, culture and ethnicity yet all equal, share their brotherhood and sisterhood in humanity.
 They are all children of Adam & Eve.
 Therefore, they are equal.
 Ibrahim is the father of Jews, father of Jacob, Joseph, Moses, David & Suleiman, Jewish prophets that Muslims have to believe “We make no distinction between them” (Quran).

 We have to live together in harmony with people of other faiths, cultures and ethnicities.
 When our beloved prophet 9Peace be upon him) arrived in Madina, he found that there were Jews, Pagans and Muslims.
-He made a legal agreement known as Sahifat ul Madina – constitution of Madina.
+He made a legal agreement known as Sahifat ul Madina – the constitution of Madina.
 In this he wrote “We the Jews, Pagans and Muslims will live together as one community”.
 Last month I visited Bosnia with a group of Muslims and Christians I saw how Muslims in the past honoured the prophetic tradition.
 We went to the Serb Orthodox Church and the priest pointed to a plaque at the entrance saying the Muslim ruler Sultan Mehmet gave a donation for building this church.
-When we went to the Roman Catholic seminary they showed us a five hundred year old letter which gave the Roman Catholics freedom to teach and preach in Bosnia.
+When we went to the Roman Catholic seminary they showed us a five hundred-year-old letter which gave the Roman Catholics freedom to teach and preach in Bosnia.

 2. Nurturing and developing good qualities in our children

 The old father Ibrahim after telling his dream asked his teenage son Ismael “What do you think?”
 Seeking his opinion, making him part of the decision.
-The instant and wise response was “O my dear Father!
+The instant and the wise response was “O my dear Father!
 Do as you have been commanded you will find me patient”.
 Ismael had been trained and educated by Ibrahim who was described by the Quran as “Gentle, a role model of purity and goodness”.
-In the free society that we live in today, this is something we all cherish – however there is a need for learning self-restraint, self-control and to develop a sense of responsibility.
+In the free society that we live in today, this is something we all cherish – however, there is a need for learning self-restraint, self-control and to develop a sense of responsibility.

-To withstand difficulties and to endeavour to achieve great works at risk to one self – it’s reflected in our behaviour when we become self-reliant, have a sense of responsibility and feel free to achieve our ambitions.
+To withstand difficulties and to endeavour to achieve great works at risk to oneself – it’s reflected in our behaviour when we become self-reliant, have a sense of responsibility and feel free to achieve our ambitions.
 The opposite of courage is cowardice: being afraid of taking necessary risks, scared of being injured, fearing loss.
 Courage is the ability to face danger and fear.
 It is the opposite of cowardice.

 Qadi ‘Iyad says, “The Prophet was often to be found in dangerous situations.
 He went more than once into difficult places from which the valiant and heroic had fled.
 He was firm and did not leave.
 He advanced and did not retreat nor waver” (Al-Shifa).